Nickel Inconel 601 View AMS Numbers >

 Due to its plethora of positive properties, it finds use in harsh environments in different industry applications, especially in places where it is repeatedly exposed to a wide temperature range and in the presence of corrosives, such as acids.

-Tech Steel & Materials offers Nickel Inconel 601 in 2 sub-type specifications, each in multiple shapes/forms:
+Tech Steel & Materials offers Nickel Inconel 601 in 2 sub-type specifications, each in multiple and customized shapes/forms:

 The Composition (%) of Nickel Inconel 601